News & Events

 8th August 2017

-Just like a maturing fine wine or cask-strength whiskey, Shakespeare is more popular now than ever before.
 To those of us involved with The Stage development this is obvious, as eyewitnesses to the astonishing reaction to our excavation of Shakespeare’s Curtain Theatre from around the world.
 The plethora of media coverage, from the Hackney Gazette, PBS News in the United States to China Daily Post, in addition to the interest displayed by the hundreds of visitors to our excavation open days, is proof of the widespread popularity of the Bard.
 Furthermore, Hamlet has been translated into more than 75 languages, even Klingon, and the ‘Globe-to-Globe’ project spent 2015 and 2016 performing the play in every country in the world.
 For Shakespeare, it really is the case that “All the world’s a stage”.

 Shakespeare continues to inspire too.
 After all, when Michael Gove betrayed his erstwhile ally Boris Johnson in the Conservative Party leadership contest last summer, what else sprung to mind than a Shakespearean tragedy?
 “Et tu, Gove?” was the Metro’s headline, and Gove’s wife, Sarah Vine, was widely cast by writers as Lady Macbeth.
 The Times thought Gove would now “have to find his inner Henry V”, whilst a Radio 4 reporter preferred to cite the conclusion of Hamlet, with bodies littering the stage, as the best analogy for the carnage of the leadership contest.